About The Writer’s Camp Journal

 Under this license:

-All articles receive a Digital Object Identifier (DOI) through Zenodo, which also provides long-term preservation and open-access archiving of article PDFs, metadata, quarterly issues, and annual volumes.
+All articles receive a Digital Object Identifier (DOI) through Zenodo, which provides long-term preservation and open-access archiving of article PDFs, quarterly issues, and annual volumes.
+Article metadata are embedded in the Writer’s Camp website to support citation and discovery tools and are also deposited with Zenodo for indexing and long-term preservation.

-Each article contains a full citation at the end of the published piece for the convenience of readers who wish to reference or cite the work.
+Each article includes a full citation at the end of the published piece for the convenience of readers who wish to reference or cite the work.

 ArtificiaI Intelligence (AI) Use Statement